veonua/openai-telegram-bot/README.md

 ```
 python openaitelegram.py
 ```
-6. Start a conversation with the bot on Telegram and use the command !gpt followed by your message to receive a response from the GPT-3 engine.
+6. Start a conversation with the bot on Telegram
-7. To exit the script, you can use the command !gpt exit
+7. use /new command to start a new conversation.

+# To Do
+- [x] Add basic statistics
+- [x] Add suggestions keyboard
+- [x] Add incoming voice messages support
+- [ ] Add feedback pool
+- [ ] Add outgoing voice messages support
+- [ ] Add web-site summary and Q&A
+- [ ] Add document Q&A using langchain

 # Note
 You need to run this script on a server so that it can run 24/7, otherwise it will run only when you run the script on your local machine.
+Works on my Raspberry Pi 2 Model B

 # Additional Resources
 [Telethon documentation](https://docs.telethon.dev/en/stable/index.html#)